IMTorgOpenDataTools/pandas-entity-matching/README.md

 Basic testing can be performed using `pytest`.

-Command line testing of a specific test method can be performed using: `pytest --trace tests/test_all.py -k test_all`
+Command line testing of a specific test method can be performed using: `pytest --trace tests/test_entity_matcher.py -k test_get_matches_basic`

 Use the following commands: